Fact-checked by the Smart Insurance 101 editorial team

 - Professional errors: Negligence claims related to advice or services you render are excluded entirely from homeowners policies.

 These exclusions apply whether you run a consulting practice, an Etsy shop, a photography studio, or a licensed daycare from your home.
-Understanding the full scope of your homeowners policy is a smart starting point — see our Homeowners Insurance Guide for Beginners for a complete breakdown of what standard coverage includes and excludes.
+Understanding the full scope of your homeowners policy is a smart starting point.
+Our Homeowners Insurance Guide for Beginners provides a complete breakdown of what standard coverage includes and excludes.

 Key Takeaway: A standard HO-3 homeowners policy limits business property coverage to just $2,500 and excludes business liability entirely, according to the Insurance Information Institute.
 Home-based entrepreneurs face real financial exposure without a separate commercial policy.